tommyling90/RL-Matrix-Bandit/README.md

 ## Overview

-This project implements several reinforcement learning algorithms, matrix games, and environments where the games are carried out.
+This project is a modular training framework for reinforcement learning and implements several RL algorithms, matrix games, and the environment where the games are carried out.
+It demonstrates simulation-based methods and scalable code structure.
-Some important features include game configuration by user, extending the games to multiple players, checkpointing, and etc.
+Some important features include game configuration by user, extending the games to multiple players, checkpointing, figure configuration by user, and others.

 ## Installation